nasaharvest/crop-mask/README.md

 - [Acknowledgments](#acknowledgments)
 - [Reference](#reference)
 ## Adding new data
-Adding new data is a prerequisite for generating a crop map with an existing machine learning model and training new models.
+Adding new labeled data is a prerequisite for training new machine learning models and adding new unlabeled data is a prerequisite for generating a crop map with an existing model.

 #### Setting up the environment
 1. Ensure you have [anaconda](https://www.anaconda.com/download/#macos) installed.
 Anaconda running python 3.6 is used as the package manager.